 Q-31: What Does “TR” command Do in Linux?

-What are the functions have been executed or taking place in the Linux system?
-“Logs” provide details insights of those functions.
+What are the functions that have been executed or taking place in the Linux system?
+“Logs” provide details insights into those functions.
 It also allows the accessing system, application, and lets the user to troubleshooting when any issue arises.
 When any problem is found; analyzing the “logs” files is the first step for the administrator.
-Caution!
-Logs related is a frequent part of Linux interview question.

 Q-33: How to Check “Logs” in Linux?